relwell/LikeBuster/README.markdown

 ### Release 20121128 ###
 * Now hiding all things other people like, since spammier likes get pushed into your news feed more often than informative likes.
 * Improved logging in console
+* Sped up initial round of LikeBusts by not waiting for document.ready event

 ### Release 20121127 ###
 * Now hiding "suggested events".
 Who wanted that in the first place?